MihkelMK/chult/BUGTRACKER.md

 - path starts from second position
 - SSE unstable - players movement and session start sometimes not updating without restart
   - `events/` connection closes on MacOS Chrome, pings end (logs in next header)
+- Selection disappears when toggling to pan tool with shift

 ## Feature Requests